vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_unrestricted.md

 3. In the **Common Name (CN)** text box, enter the IP address, FQDN, or a domain wildcard for the client systems that connect to this VCH.
 4. In the **Organization (O)** text box, leave the default setting of the VCH name, or enter a different organization identifier.
 5. In the **Certificate key size** text box, leave the default setting of 2048 bits, or enter a higher value.
-3. Toggle the **Client Certificates** switch to the gray OFF position.
+3. Set the **Client Certificates** switch to the gray OFF position.

 ### `vic-machine` Command

-This example `vic-machine create` command deploys a VCH that specifies `--no-tlsverify` to disable client authentication.
+This example `vic-machine create` command deploys a VCH that specifies `--no-tlsverify` to disable client authentication but that configures the automatically generated server certificate.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1